WeWatchWall/fast-fuzz/README.md

 Use the ```@Fuzz.argType(Class.name, dimension)``` decorator for custom types, abstract, and interfaces.
 Methods can be skipped from testing using the ```@Fuzz.skipMethod``` decorator.

 Arguments can be set to ```undefined``` or ```null``` using the ```@Fuzz.skipArg``` decorator.

+Without decoration, it is still able to fuzz any types with methods that have only built-in types and methods with built-in arguments.
+However, they do not have limits and thus will take much longer to test.

 ## Code Style Tips